 The $1 million Education Horizon research grant scheme offers grants of up to $100,000 for year-long research in areas of strategic priority in the early childhood education and care, schooling and training sectors.
 Additionally, under the 'Open' category, previous Education Horizon grant recipients can apply for a further grant of up to $100,000 per year for up to two years to build on successful and collaborative Education Horizon research projects.

-The 2017 round is now closed.
+The 2017 grant recipients and details of their research projects have been announced.
 Information for the next round will be available in early 2018.

 University researchers interested in partnering with the department on an Australian Research Council (ARC) linkage partnership will need to submit a proposal to the department by 25 August 2017.
 All proposals will be considered collectively.
 Further details on how to apply and the proposal template can be found on the ARC Linkage partnerships page.